OC Transpo: 2020s: O-Train maintenance and COVID-19 intervention

-The Confederation Line (O-Train Line 1) continued to suffer from reliability issues throughout the first quarter of 2020.
-This is in contrast to the Trillium Line, which has a lower ridership and different technology, but generally good reliability.
-In response to this, and due to lower ridership in 2020, OC Transpo has scheduled several temporary closures of Line 1, allowing Rideau Transit Maintenance to work on the line and improve its reliability.
-During maintenance, the R1 bus route replaces train service.
+The Confederation Line continued to suffer from reliability issues throughout the first quarter of 2020.
+This is in contrast to the Trillium Line, which had a lower ridership and different technology, but generally better reliability.
+In response to this, and due to lower ridership in 2020, OC Transpo scheduled several temporary closures of Line 1, allowing Rideau Transit Maintenance to work on the line and improve its reliability.
+During maintenance, the R1 bus route replaced train service.

-On March 16, 2020, as a preventative measure against the COVID-19 pandemic (Coronavirus), OC Transpo began limiting front door boarding and seating to riders with accessibility needs.
-All other customers must board at the back of the bus.
-As a result, cash fares are neither accepted nor enforced on buses, but a valid fare is required to begin a trip at an O-Train station.
-On March 19, due to lower ridership and in consideration of train operators, a small number of seats on Confederation Line vehicles became unavailable to the public.
-Hand sanitizer was installed on all Line 1 stations, including the Bayview interchange, and thereafter installed on most Transitway station.
-Since June 15, 2020, the agency is requiring employees to wear a cloth mask or disposable mask, and it is requesting riders to do likewise.
+On 16 March 2020, as a preventative measure during the COVID-19 pandemic, OC Transpo began limiting front door boarding and seating to riders with accessibility needs.
+All other customers were required to board at the back of the bus.
+As a result, cash fares were neither accepted nor enforced on buses, but a valid fare was required to begin a trip at an O-Train station.
+Hand sanitizer was installed on all Line 1 stations, and later installed at most Transitway stations.
+From 15 June 2020, to 10 June 2022, the agency required employees and riders to wear face masks while riding busses and trains, and inside all stations.

-On May 3, 2020, the Trillium Line (O-Train Line 2) was shut down for construction and expansion.
-Line 2 bus replacement service is provided by Route 2 from Bayview to South Keys.
+On 3 May 2020, the Trillium Line was shut down for construction and expansion.
+Bus replacement service is provided by Route 2 from Bayview to South Keys.

-On August 8, 2021, an empty train on the Confederation Line (O-Train Line 1) derailed while switching tracks after leaving Tunney's Pasture after one of the ten axles derailed.
+On 8 August 2021, an empty train on the Confederation Line derailed while switching tracks after leaving Tunney's Pasture after one of the ten axles derailed.
 There were no injuries.